 If a User's office routinely receives requests for Confidential University Data, that office must have a written process in place documenting how these requests are authenticated, reviewed, acknowledged, and recorded.
-If a User's office receives a non-routine request for Confidential University Data, that request must be authenticated and approved by the User's direct supervisor, unless the request was received by a member of the University's senior leadership team.
+If a User's office receives a non-routine request for Confidential University Data, that request must be authenticated and approved by the User's direct supervisor, unless the request was received by a member of the President's Leadership Council.
 The authentication, review, and acknowledgement of this request must be recorded by the User's office and maintained per the appropriate retention scheduled.

 Confidential University Data must be stored on centrally managed IT Resources, not on local hard drives or portable devices, except and to the extent such centralized storage is prohibited by law or binding agreement.
-Additionally, Confidential University Data must be encrypted during transmission over a network.
+Additionally, Confidential University Data must be encrypted during transmission over a network and must be encrypted while stored.
 Any employee who becomes aware of the unauthorized disclosure of Confidential University Data or other restricted information of any kind should report the disclosure to the Information Security Office (security@uri.edu).